(888) 552-6760 SCHEDULE AN APPOINTMENT

 Why does radiation cause side effects?

 Radiation therapy is mainly confined to the cancerous tumor—or targeted areas of treatment—and not the surrounding areas.
-Still, considering that radiation therapy uses high levels of radioactivity to fight cancer cells, it may also damage nearby healthy cells and tissues.
+Still, radiation therapy uses high levels of radioactivity to fight cancer cells that may also damage nearby healthy cells and tissues.
 This may trigger troublesome reactions—some short-term and some long-lasting.

-Patients should have frequent, consistent and open dialogue with their cancer care team about side effects before, during and after treatment, as this is critical for receiving the appropriate recommendations for side effects management.
+Patients should have frequent, consistent and open dialogue with their cancer care team about side effects before, during and after treatment.
+This is critical for receiving the appropriate recommendations for side effects management.

 How long will side effects from radiation last?

 The side effects of radiation therapy may depend on the dose and length of treatment.
-Most patients see side effects subside within a few months post-treatment, but no two people are the same.
+Most patients' side effects subside within a few months post-treatment, but no two people are the same.
 The American Cancer Society (ACS) has developed a six-week external radiation therapy side effects worksheet to help patients track symptoms.
-The side effects of radiation therapy are sometimes difficult to identify, especially since they can be subtle in the early days of treatment.
-That's why it's important to discuss any questions or concerns with your radiation oncologist or nurse as soon as you experience them.
+The side effects of radiation therapy are sometimes difficult to identify, since they may be subtle in the early days of treatment.
+That's why it's important to discuss any questions or concerns with the radiation oncologist or nurse as soon as they occur.

 Some side effects may not show up for months or years after completion of treatment, depending on dosage and type of treatment.
 When discussing follow-up care, patients should ask about any possible late side effects.